 The 2018 Post Parade Oakville Ranch Cabernet Sauvignon was sourced from some of the most premium blocks at this vineyard; the wine was aged in 80% new French oak.
 Dark ruby in color; offers pretty aromas of plum, cedar and hints of espresso and dark chocolate.
 One can almost smell the soil in the aromatics – the nose is slightly briary.
 Offers plenty of depth but without any heavy grip of tannin texture.
 Showcases good acid, with a lingering brightness on the finish.

-Post Parade shares the space with two other Thomas Rivers Brown winemaker projects including Matthew Wallace (co-owned by Matt & Alicia Hardin) and Caterwaul (co-owned by the Hardins and Brown).
+During their time here, Post Parade shared the space with two other Thomas Rivers Brown winemaker projects including Matthew Wallace (co-owned by Matt & Alicia Hardin) and Caterwaul (co-owned by the Hardins and Brown).
 After the three brands moved in, the name of the space was changed to 810 Foothill Boulevard, to reflect the site’s address.
 This property is owned by the Regusci family (owners of Regusci Winery in the Stags Leap District.

 In Spring 2021, Post Parade began offering tastings in the historic Spring House in St. Helena, located directly across from Goose and Gander restaurant.
 Post Parade vacated this building in early 2022.
 We keep our notes for historical reference.